PEOPLE HAVE VERY LITTLE AWARENESS OF HEART VALVE DISEASE

-Your heart is a vital organ that depends on its 4 valves to help regulate blood flow throughout the body.
+Your heart is an essential organ that depends on its 4 valves to help regulate blood flow throughout the body.

 Each valve has thin flaps called leaflets that act as one-way doors, opening and closing with each heartbeat.
 When your valves are healthy, the leaflets open fully to keep blood flowing smoothly in the right direction and close tightly to prevent blood from flowing backwards.